jinzhuoran/jinzhuoran.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Five paper were accepted to ACL 2025.
+Five paper are accepted by ACL 2025.